 Our testers are describing this stuffing as “savory and decadent” and “a nice change from traditional flavored stuffing.”
 They loved that even after baking, the stuffing stayed moist and tender.

-- White wine–Stay away from any type of sweet wine as the bread already lends the stuffing a slightly sweet flavor.
+- White wine–Stay away from sweet wine as the bread already lends the stuffing a slightly sweet flavor.
+Choose a dry variety, such as sauvignon blanc or pinot grigio.
 If you need to avoid using alcohol, use additional chicken stock.

-- Brioche or challah bread-Using brioche or challah is going to give your stuffing a soft texture with a slightly sweet flavor.
+- Brioche or challah bread–Using brioche or challah is going to give your stuffing a soft, custardy texture with a slightly sweet flavor.
 If you prefer a more traditional stuffing texture, use a sturdier artisan-style bread.

 How to Make This Recipe

-- Sauté the vegetables.
-Cook the shallots, leeks, mushrooms, and garlic in butter until tender.
+- Add the shallots, leeks, mushrooms, and garlic to the pot.

-- Bake the stuffing.
-Plop the stuffing into a baking dish, cover, and cook at 350°F until heated through.
+- Scoop the stuffing into a baking dish, cover, and cook at 350°F until heated through.
 Remove the foil and continue to cook until golden and crispy on top.

 Stuffing is generally cooked inside a turkey, while dressing is baked separately in a baking dish.
-So, yes, this wild mushroom stuffing recipe should technically be called a dressing, although you can cook it inside your roast turkey, if you like.
+So, yes, this wild mushroom stuffing recipe is technically a dressing.
+(So sue me!)

-Although our testers found that this paired nicely with any roast protein, it is ideal for Thanksgiving dinner.
-We recommend serving it with roasted and braised turkey, basic pan gravy, make-ahead mashed potatoes, whole berry cranberry sauce, and shaved Brussels sprouts salad.
+Although our testers found this paired nicely with any roasted meat, it’s lovely for Thanksgiving dinner.
+We recommend serving it alongside roasted and braised turkey, basic pan gravy, make-ahead mashed potatoes, cranberry sauce, and spicy roasted Brussels sprouts.

 Helpful Tips